DopplerUniversity/mandalorian-gifs-node/README.md

 Here are the most common and secure methods secrets for injecting secrets into Node.js applications using Doppler:

 1. `npm start`: Used when secrets are injected as environment variables by the platform (e.g. [Vercel](https://vercel.com/docs/concepts/projects/environment-variables)) with secrets synced by a [Doppler integration](https://docs.doppler.com/docs/integrations)
-2. `npm run env-vars`: Uses the Doppler CLI to inject secrets into the application process
+2. `npm run doppler-run`: Uses the Doppler CLI to inject secrets into the application process
 3. `mount-dotenv`: Mounts an ephemeral `.env` file allowing only a single read before being destroyed
 4. `nodemon-dotenv`: Mounts an ephemeral `.env` file without read limits to support nodemon reloads.